PycraftDeveloper-temp-account/Pycraft/README.md

   <a href="https://github.com/PycraftDeveloper" target="_blank" rel="noreferrer"><img src="https://github.com/PycraftDeveloper/Pycraft/assets/81379254/66cf677f-b4c9-4ee3-b487-69243f01ba34" alt="my banner"></a>
 </p>

-<h1 align="center">Pycraft is the OpenGL, open world, video game made entirely with Python.</h1>
+<h1 align="center">Pycraft is the OpenGL, open world, video game made with Python.</h1>

 <h3 align="center">This is the installer branch of Pycraft - where the installer is developed and maintained!</h3>